 She brought the ship further down.
-To Finn's shock, they passed through the water with no resistance and continued to descend normally.
+To Finn and Jake's shared shock, they passed through the water with no resistance and continued to descend normally.
 Peering up above them, he realized that they were in a long tube, the top of which was projecting an image of the ocean.

 "It extends over the ocean.
 We just open the top when someone's coming through.
 It's designed to completely submerge if necessary, but no one ever noticed it before."

 They continued to descend down the long tube until they reached a large landing pad at the very bottom.

 "There we go!"
 She said cheerily as she activated the landing gear.
 "I've got a few other things to check on.
 You should go meet the others in the shuttle bay."